abaelhe/ScrapyAutopager/README.rst

 Training Data
 =============

 Data is stored at autopager/data.
-HTML source code (converted to utf8) is in autopager/data/html folder.
+Raw HTML source code is in autopager/data/html folder.
 Annotations are in autopager/data/data.csv file; elements are stored as CSS selectors.